Spl0itable/nosflare/README.md

 ### Building

 Clone this repo to your machine, then `cd` into its directory, and open `relay-worker.js` in a file editor.
-Edit the contents of `relayInfo` and `relayIcon` as desired to customize the relay name, icon, etc.
+Edit the contents of `relayInfo` and enable any optional settings as desired by uncommenting them to customize the relay name, icon, limitations, etc.

 ***Important!*** Edit the `eventHelpers` and `reqHelpers` section by replacing the placeholder URLs with at least one URL for each.
 Detailed further in the Deployment steps below.